marcmylemans/marcmylemans.github.io/_posts/2024-05-07-HomeLabAutomation.md

 In this blog post, I’ll walk you through the complete process, combining two core automation scripts:

 1. **Template Builder** – Converts a Windows Server ISO into a fully-prepped VHDX using Unattended setup.
-2. **RDS Lab Deployer** – Spins up VMs, creates a domain, joins servers, and configures RDS—all from a JSON config.
+2. **Remote Desktop Services** – Spins up VMs, creates a domain, joins servers, and configures RDS—all from a JSON config.

 ---